Prag8855/aab/content/guides/freelance-visa.md

 ### Join VG Wort

-**If you publish texts or run a website**, you should also join [VG Wort](https://www.feiyr.com/en/faq/264/,What-does-the-VG-Wort-do.html).
+**If you publish texts or run a website**, join [VG Wort](https://www.feiyr.com/en/faq/264/,What-does-the-VG-Wort-do.html).
 You can earn a few thousand euros per year from your published texts.

 ### Travel with a freelance visa